Heemakshi-Sharma/network-traffic-analysis-hadoop/MapReduce/README.md

 # MapReduce

-This folder contains the MapReduce execution workflow.
+This folder documents the MapReduce implementation used in the Network Traffic Analysis project.

-Tasks

-- Data Parsing
+## Contents

-- Mapper Execution
+- MapReduce Workflow
-- Reducer Execution
+- Execution Process
-- Output Generation
+- Output Description

-- Result Verification
+## Purpose

+MapReduce performs distributed processing of the network traffic dataset stored in HDFS.

+The processed output generated during this phase is later analyzed using Apache Hive to identify attack patterns and network behavior.